Key messages on chronic fatigue

 How does fatigue occur?

 Fatigue is a symptom, not a condition.
-Almost everyone knows the feeling of feeling sluggish and drained for weeks or even months.
-We often attribute this exhaustion to stress, lack of sleep, or the hustle and bustle of everyday life – and ignore it because we believe we don't have time to deal with it.
-But what if the fatigue doesn't go away on its own?
+Almost everyone knows the feeling of being tired and exhausted for weeks or even months.
+We often attribute this exhaustion and fatigue to stress, lack of sleep, or the hustle and bustle of everyday life – and ignore it because we believe we don't have time to address it.
+But what if the daytime fatigue doesn't go away on its own and we continue to feel constantly tired?

 In this article, you will learn what might be behind your fatigue and how you can become fit and efficient again with a targeted approach.